kalai260207/EC1421-19EC421-Analysis-and-Design-of-Analog-ICs/Design of Inverting Amplifier.md

 Rf =10 R1
 Choose  R1 = 1kΩ, Rf=10kΩ
 ~~~

+## CIRCUIT DIAGRAM:

+ paste your circuit diagram

+## MODEL GRAPH:

+ Paste your model graph from observation

 ## PROCEDURE:

 1. Select R1 as a constant value and choose a value of Rf.